The Hurwitz space Picard rank conjecture for $d>g-1$: On the Picard group of Hurwitz space

 \subsection{The Picard rank conjecture}

 Patel~\cite{Patel} showed that the irreducible components of the boundary of $\Hdgbv$ are linearly independent.
-Though this is not known to hold on $\Hdgfbv$, the following weaker statement on linear independence will suffice for our purposes. \begin{prop} For $d>g$, if the relation
+Though this is not known to hold on $\Hdgfbv$, the following weaker statement on linear independence will suffice for our purposes.